Basaksehir: RB Leipzig's Champions League opponents with strong Erdogan links | DW | 19.10.2020

 A wake-up call for the Big Three

-The emotion and passion that the Big Three generate in Istanbul can hinder as much as they impress.
+But the emotion and passion the Big Three generate in Istanbul can hinder as much as they impress.
 With club presidents constantly campaigning for re-election, long-term planning is in short supply and expensive foreign transfers are often favored over sustainable development.

 As a result, they are drowning in a combined €1.5 billion ($1.8 billion) of debt and all have breached Financial Fair Play regulations in recent years.
 German imports Max Kruse and Loris Karius have returned to the Bundesliga with Union Berlin this season after complaining of unpaid wages during spells with Fenerbahce and Besiktas respectively.
 Former Besiktas captain Burak Yilmaz has joined French side Lille after "hardly getting paid in a year" in Turkey.